TheVantaDev/OS_Simulator/docs/roadmap.md

 **Examples:**

-* `1.0.0` — Aurora transitions from OS-only to playable game
+* `1.0.0` — EduOS transitions from OS-only to educational platform
 * `2.0.0` — Multiplayer and persistent world architecture introduced

 > Major versions are **rare and intentional**.